 International (non-EEA) students are required to have health insurance cover when coming to Ireland and residing in Ireland for the purpose of full-time study.
 Health insurance is necessary to protect you as an international student in the event of Illness, Accident, Hospitalisation and Repatriation.
-If you require a study-visa for Ireland, you will be required to show evidence of a valid health insurance policy as part of your visa-application, covering you from date of your arrival in Ireland to planned date of your departure.
+If you require a study visa for Ireland, you will be required to show evidence of a valid health insurance policy as part of your visa application, covering you from date of your arrival in Ireland to the planned date of your departure.
 The health insurance policy must be in English.
 The company you are purchasing the health insurance policy from must be regulated by the Health Insurance Authority of Ireland (HIA).

-As a result of a recent Irish High Court Ruling, all non-EEA international students intending to study in Ireland for more than 12 months are classed as being ‘Ordinarily Resident’.
-A consequence of this ruling is that it will no longer be possible for the Institute to apply the discounted Group Health Insurance scheme from September 2021.
-Going forward, price-plans of health insurance policies for international students may vary every year, according to the insurance provider, according to your age and according to the duration of your study-programme.
+All non-EEA international students intending to study in Ireland for more than 12 months are classed as ‘Ordinarily Resident’.
+A consequence of this ruling is that it is not possible for the Institute to apply the discounted Group Health Insurance scheme since September 2021.
+Price plans of health insurance policies for international students may vary every year, according to the insurance provider, according to your age and according to the duration of your study-programme.

-You will need to select and purchase your preferred health insurance product for programme of study commencing September 2021.
+You will need to select and purchase your preferred health insurance product prior to registering each year on your programme.

 Please note that the above policy is only available to students registering on a programme in Ireland for a duration of 12 months or less.